 The priority application deadline for admission into the following fall term is November 15, and the regular application deadline is March 1.
 Applications received after March 1 may be considered at the Program Director’s discretion.
 New students may start coursework in the fall semester only.

-Applicants must complete the specially developed recommendation forms for the program and respond to three additional program specific essays in order to finalize and submit their application.
+Applicants must complete the specially developed recommendation forms for the program and respond to an additional program specific essay in order to finalize and submit their application.
 These documents are requested and collected as part of the on-line application process.